Best Time to Visit Hawaii

 Below we'll go over the latest on each island's conditions, general weather expectations, our expected visitor demand, visitor trends, and much more.

-Above, we've included an updated graphic comparing visitor arrivals to each major Hawaiian island from January to November for both 2022 and 2023.
+Above, we've included an updated graphic comparing visitor arrivals to each major Hawaiian island for both 2022 and 2023.
 This bar chart provides a more accurate year-over-year comparison by aligning the time frames for both years.
-What we can say for certain is that demand has softened some for early and mid 2024 to date, and the winter/spring 2024 travel season has seen fewer forward bookings than usual.
+The impact of the wildfires on Maui is quite obvious in this chart.
+What we can say for certain is that demand has softened for late 2024 and early 2025, and the fall/winter 2024-2025 travel season has seen fewer forward bookings than usual.
 Some experts predict this pattern to continue, especially on Maui for the foreseeable future.

 What to Expect in 2024 through early 2025

 Prices that have risen over the last two years will likely continue to impact flight costs, hotel & accommodation rates, the costs associated with rental vehicles (Turo or standard rental agency), and other rates/fees due to increases in local electricity costs (Hawaii still generates a significant amount of its electricity from petroleum fuels).
-As of early 2024, Hawaii government leaders continue to debate additionally introducing a visitor or climate-impact fee that ranges from $25-$50 per traveler, but this has not been finalized yet.
+As of mid-2024, Hawaii government leaders continue to debate additionally introducing a visitor or climate-impact fee that ranges from $25-$50 per traveler, but this has not been finalized yet.
 Increases to the accommodation tax, already the highest in the nation at up to 18%, are also not out of the question.
+There are also ongoing discussions about eliminating some or all vacation rental properties, at each respective island official's discretion, like those found on VRBO or AirB&B. Maui is particularly vulnerable to these changes.
+We're following these topics closely and will keep this page updated accordingly.

-The devastating wildfires that affected West Maui in August 2023 are also continuing to impact Maui's economy at this time, and this will mean price swings, flight demand issues at times, and other factors to consider for those looking to visit the Valley Isle in the coming months.
+The devastating wildfires that affected West Maui in August 2023 are also continuing to impact Maui's economy at this time.
 Lahaina remains closed and we urge all potential Maui visitors to be especially mindful and respectful in the islands as the community continues through this tragedy.

 We'll keep you posted... this article will be updated accordingly as things change.